MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/second-quantization.md

 An intuition for what these terms mean can be gleaned from the creation and annihilation operators that comprise each of them.
 For example, $h_{pq}a^\dagger_p a_q$ describes the electron hopping from spin orbital $q$ to spin orbital $p$.
 Similarly, the term $h_{pqrs} a^\dagger_p a^\dagger_q a_r a_s$ (for distinct $p,q,r,s$) describes two electrons in spin orbitals $r$ and $s$ scattering off of each other and ending up in spin orbitals $p$ and $q$.
-If $r=q$ and $p=s$ then $h_{prrp} a^\dagger_p a^\dagger_r a_r a_p = h_{prrp} n_p n_r$ gives the energy penalty associated with the two electrons being near each other, but does not describe a dynamical process.
+If $r=q$ and $p=s$ then $h_{prrp} a^\dagger_p a^\dagger_r a_r a_p = h_{prrp} n_p n_r$ gives the energy penalty associated with the two electrons being near each other, but doesn't describe a dynamical process.

-We may represent such Hamiltonians using the `FermionHamiltonian` class, which is essentially a list containing all the desired `FermionTerm` instances.
+You may represent such Hamiltonians using the `FermionHamiltonian` class, which is essentially a list containing all the desired `FermionTerm` instances.
-As Hamiltonians are Hermitian by definition, we index terms using the more specialized type `HermitianFermionTerm` that also uses Hermitian symmetry when checking whether terms are equivalent.
+As Hamiltonians are Hermitian by definition, terms are indexed using the more specialized type `HermitianFermionTerm` that also uses Hermitian symmetry when checking whether terms are equivalent.

-Let us construct a few illustrative examples.
+Here are a few illustrative examples.
 Consider the Hamiltonian $\hat{H} = a_0^\dagger a_1 + a_1^\dagger a_0$.

 ```csharp